skpk24/ofbiz-central-login/Readme.txt

 Purpose:
-This acts as a "welcome" page for Ofbiz where all users can log on, once logged-in they will see only the apps they can access (as yellow buttons with Icons -  See included screenshot for end result.)
+Makes a login page where all users can log on (instead of having to visit each specific application URL they have access to).
+Once logged-in they will see only the apps they can access (as yellow buttons with Icons -  See included screenshot)

 How it works:
-The "Welcome" application is a blank app that acts as a common login page for all users with accounts.
-Once logged in, the app calls two CSS files that turn the existing Ofbiz applications menu into Yellow buttons with Icons.
+This application is mounted on the root https://localhost:8443, once logged in the app calls two CSS files that turn the existing Ofbiz applications menu into buttons with Icons.
 That's it!
 Simple and quick :)

 Note:
-This was made for the default Ofbiz visual theme "Tomahawk" using the EN english language setting (you will have to update the css file for Icons to work in other languages).
+This was made for the default Ofbiz visual theme "Tomahawk" using the EN english language setting or ES spanish setting.
+(For other languages, you will have to update the css file).
 Browsers tested: IE9, Firefox, Chrome.

 Instructions:
 1. Add the included "Welcome" folder to your "Ofbiz/hot-deploy" folder

-2. Add the included CSS file AND the font-awesome folder, to the Tommahawk theme's CSS folder at "ofbiz/themes/tomahawk/webapp/tomahwak/css"
+2. Add the included CSS file and font-awesome folder to the Tommahawk theme's CSS folder at "ofbiz/themes/tomahawk/webapp/tomahwak/css"

-3. Replace your theme's appbarOpen.ftl file with the one included at "ofbiz/themes/tomahawk/include" folder
+3. Replace your theme's appbarOpen.ftl file with the one included at "ofbiz/themes/tomahawk/include" folder (1 line changed, see inline comments)

-3. Restart Ofbiz and visit the root Ofbiz URL https://localhost:8443 (This app is mounted to root)
+4. Restart Ofbiz and visit the root Ofbiz URL https://localhost:8443 (This app is mounted to root)

-4. Login with any user account, and you should see the apps your account has access to (As Yellow buttons with Icons - See included screenshot)
+5. Login with any user account, you will only see apps that account has access to (As Yellow buttons with Icons - See included screenshot)

-5. DONE !!
+6. DONE !!
 Enjoy :)

+How to change icons:
+Edit the css file.
+For a list of available icons visit the font awesome website at http://fortawesome.github.io/Font-Awesome/icons/

+——————————————————————————————————————————————————————————————————————————————————————————

 If you are curious as to what files I added/changed on Ofbiz, please see below: